avalon-lang/avaloni/README.md

 ## Contributing

 Thank you for considering it.
-Send me a pull request in case you want to help.
-But do shoot me an email first so I get to know you.
+Please see the [contribution guidelines](https://github.com/avalon-lang/avaloniq/blob/master/CONTRIBUTING.md) for help on contributing.

 ## Contact